Mixed States Uniquely Determined by Marginals and Additivity: The characterization of multipartite mixed UDA states

 (iv) Up to LU equivalence, $\r=\proj{\ps}_{A_1}\ox (H\oplus 0)_{A_{2}A_{3}}\ox (D\oplus 0)_{A_{4}A_{5}}$, where $H$ and $D$ are given in \eqref{eq:D+0oxH+0}. \end{theorem} \begin{proof} Obviously, $\r$ is 2-UDA only if $\r_{A_2A_3}\ox \r_{A_4A_5}$ is 2-UDA by Theorem \ref{th:RA12oxRA34}.
 This derives cases (i)-(iv) as follows. (i) $\r_{A_2A_3}$ or $\r_{A_4A_5}$ is pure.
 Then $\r$ is 2-UDA iff the remaining part is 2-UDA by Lemma \ref{le:pure sep}. (ii) At least one of $\{\r_{A_2},\r_{A_3}\}$ and $\{\r_{A_4},\r_{A_5}\}$ are pure, respectively.
 Then $\r=\r_{A_1}\ox \proj{\ps}_{A_{n_1}}\ox \r_{A_{n_2}}\ox \proj{\phi}_{A_{m_1}}\ox \r_{A_{m_2}}$ with mixed $\r_{A_{n_2}}$ and $\r_{A_{m_2}}$.
 Using Theorem \ref{th:RA12oxRA34}, $\r$ is 2-UDA iff $\r_{A_1}\ox \r_{A_{n_2}}\ox \r_{A_{m_2}}$ is 2-UDA, i.e. $\r_{A_1}$ is pure. (iii) Up to LU equivalence, $\r_{A_2...A_5}=\proj{\phi}_{A_{n_1}}\ox \r_{A_{n_2}}\ox (D\oplus 0)_{A_{m_1}A_{m_2}}$. $\r$ is 2-UDA iff $\r_{A_1}$ is pure by Theorem \ref{th:RA12oxRA34}.
 Otherwise, $\r_{A_1}\ox \r_{A_{n_2}}\ox (D\oplus 0)_{A_{m_1}A_{m_2}}$ is not 2-UDA. (iv) Up to LU equivalence, $\r_{A_2...A_5}= (D\oplus 0)_{A_{2}A_{3}}\ox (H\oplus 0)_{A_{4}A_{5}}$.
 By Lemma \ref{le:rA1oxrA2345}, $\r$ is 2-UDA iff $\r_{A_1}$ is pure. \end{proof}

+Theorem \ref{th:5-qubit} reveals a clear structural picture of five-qubit product-structured mixed 2-UDA states.
+Uniqueness is supported by only two mechanisms.
+First, sufficiently many pure 1-marginals, which enforce successive factorization and reduce the five-partite problem recursively to lower-partite ones.
+Second, a very small class of rank-two two-body blocks.
+From this perspective, the five-qubit result shows that higher-partite 2-UDA relies on lower-partite 2-UDA results and is easily destroyed by additional mixed local degrees of freedom.
+This is contrast with the pure-state setting, where the UDA property is often generic, whereas in the mixed-state regime 2-UDA survives only in highly constrained low-rank configurations.

-We characterize $n$-qubit mixed UDA states.
-First, we consider the fully product state $\ox_{i=1}^n\r_{A_i}$.
-On the basis of that, we consider two general cases in (ii) and (iii). \begin{proposition} (i) The $n$-partite state $\r=\ox_{i=1}^n\r_{A_i}$ is $k$-UDA if and only if at least $n-k$ of the 1-marginals $\r_{A_i}$ is pure.
+We present the complete characterization of some $n$-qubit mixed $k$-UDA states.
+First, we consider the fully product $k$-UDA state $\ox_{i=1}^n\r_{A_i}$.
+On the basis of that, we consider two general cases in (ii) and (iii) for 2-UDA states. \begin{proposition} (i) The $n$-partite state $\r=\ox_{i=1}^n\r_{A_i}$ is $k$-UDA if and only if at least $n-k$ of the 1-marginals $\r_{A_i}$ is pure.

 (ii) The $n$-qubit state $\r=\ox_{i=1}^{n-2}\r_{A_i}\ox \r_{A_{n-1}A_n}$ is $2$-UDA if and only if one of the following conditions holds, (a) $\r_{A_{n-1}A_n}$ is pure, and $\r=\ox_{i=1}^{n-2}\r_{A_i}$ satisfies (i); (b) $\r_{A_{n-1}}$ or $\r_{A_{n}}$ is pure, then $\r=\ox_{i=1}^n\r_{A_i}$, which satisfies (i); (c) $\ox_{i=1}^{n-2}\r_{A_i}$ is pure, and $\r_{A_{n-1}A_n}$ is arbitrary; (d) at least $n-3$ of $\r_{A_i}$ is pure, $\r_{A_{n-1}A_n}$ is rank-two and LU equivalent with $D\oplus 0$ in \eqref{eq:rhoA23=D+0} with $q_1q_2q_3>0$.